 Note: This check is also valid when the TEV is flooding the evaporator, the foreign material may prevent the valve from closing.

 #5 — Check for vapor free liquid to the TEV: Install a liquid line sight glass directly ahead of the TEV during step #4 while the system is pumped down.
 If flash-gas is present, check for a liquid line restriction or pressure drop caused by incorrect pipe size or poor piping practices.

 Correct the pressure drop as required.
 If the pressure drop is because of the length of the piping run or liquid lift, install a heat exchanger to sub-cool the refrigerant to the required temperature for elimination of the flash-gas.

-#6 — Check Design Pressure Drop for Required TEV Capacity: The capacity of the TEV is a variable dependent on the pressure differential across the valve as well as other factors.
-Greater pressure drop across the TEV = greater TEV capacity.
+#6 — Check design pressure drop for required TEV capacity: The capacity of the TEV is a variable dependent on the pressure differential across the valve as well as other factors.
+The greater the pressure drop across the TEV = greater TEV capacity.

-Remove the source of the pressure loss on the inlet, or pressure increase at the outlet.
+Remove the source of the pressure loss on the inlet or pressure increases at the outlet.
 If the reduced inlet pressure to the valve is due to low condensing pressure, install the appropriate head pressure controls.
 Installing a larger TEV is the last resort.